 Support legislative and budget proposals that promote and expand access to community-based living options and services that enable the elderly and disabled to avoid institutionalization and receive appropriate levels of support and care in the community.
-Expand the reach of Medicaid waivers as many seniors and younger adults with disabilities do not require skilled nursing facilities but are not safe at home alone.
-Expanding access to a range of integrated long term care solutions which include housing as well as community based services is more cost effective and will provide a choice of living arrangements to better serve these individuals needing various levels of support.
+Expand Medicaid waivers for placement in Residential Care Facility for the Elderly (RCFE).
+Many seniors do not require skilled nursing facilities but are not safe at home alone and are given diagnosis to be placed in skilled nursing facilities.
+RCFEs are more cost effective.